arabellas-craft/arabellas-craft.github.io/free-tarot-spreads.md

 </div>
 <br><br>

-<h2><a href="/free-tarot-spreads/moon-phases/">Moon Phase Tarot Spreads</a></h2>
+<h2><a href="/free-tarot-spreads/moon-phases/">Moon Phase Tarot & Oracle Spreads</a></h2>
 <p>Spreads timed to the lunar cycle: full moon, dark moon, waxing moon, new moon, and month-ahead readings.
-You don't need to follow a moon practice to use them.
-They work as standalone readings at any point in the cycle.</p>
+These work with tarot or oracle cards.
+You don't need to follow a moon practice to use them — they work as standalone readings at any point in the cycle.</p>
 <div class="gallery tarot-gallery">
 {% for post in site.posts %}
   {% if post.category == 'Lunar' %}